hamzazafar/tf-helm/README.md

   Note: In this example dependencies are already present in charts folder, so no need for this step.

   Upstream Helm Charts for contrail have hardcoded ingress templates for nginx controller.
-  The packaged contrail charts (contrail-analytics-0.1.0.tgz and contrail-controller-0.1.0.tgz) used in this example are patched to allow setting ingress configurations through parent chart. [https://review.opencontrail.org/c/Juniper/contrail-helm-deployer/+/55685](upstream PR)
+  The packaged contrail charts (contrail-analytics-0.1.0.tgz and contrail-controller-0.1.0.tgz) used in this example are patched to allow setting ingress configurations through parent chart.
+[Upstream PR](https://review.opencontrail.org/c/Juniper/contrail-helm-deployer/+/55685)

 - Install helm chart